 Left untreated, with the right conditions, wood rot can spread and eventually weaken the structure of your home.
 Of course, a home with significant rot will also lose its resale value, so it’s imperative to take action.

 ECC Roofing & Siding specializes in roof repairs that can help prevent wood rot.
-We offer expert wood rot repair and roof repair services throughout the Cherry Hill, Clementon, Vineland area.
+We offer expert wood rot repair and roof repair services throughout the Voorhees, Cherry Hill, Mount Laurel area.
 Contact us for a free repair estimate.

 The fungal spores that cause wood to rot are all around us.
 Fortunately, they are not always active, and rot damage does not occur overnight.
 Dry rot is a common type of wood rot in which wood is attacked by fungi.
 The fungi destroy the parts of the wood that make it strong and firm.